hashicorp/terraform-provider-awscc/docs/resources/acmpca_permission.md

 ### Required

-- `actions` (List of String) The actions that the specified AWS service principal can use.
+- `actions` (List of Dynamic) The actions that the specified AWS service principal can use.
 Actions IssueCertificate, GetCertificate and ListPermissions must be provided.
 - `certificate_authority_arn` (String) The Amazon Resource Name (ARN) of the Private Certificate Authority that grants the permission.
 - `principal` (String) The AWS service or identity that receives the permission.
 At this time, the only valid principal is acm.amazonaws.com.